Bill Gates buys big on a farmland shopping spree | DW | 09.04.2021

 Climate mitigation is another key motivation, with investors plowing money into an asset class where long-term gains from productivity increases are expected as population growth pushes up demand for more and higher quality food.

 The farmland sector has been heating up in the wake of the news.
-The farmland real estate investment trust (REIT) Farmland Partners (FPI), which owns 156,500 acres in 16 US states, has seen its traded value more than double since November and is trading near an all-time high since its 2014 IPO.
-Gladstone Land (GLAD), another farmland REIT that owns 127 farms comprised of 94,000 acres, trades at an all-time high.
+The farmland real estate investment trust (REIT) Farmland Partners, which owns 156,500 acres in 16 US states, has seen its traded value more than double since November and is trading near an all-time high since its 2014 IPO.
+Gladstone Land, another farmland REIT that owns 127 farms comprised of 94,000 acres, trades at an all-time high.

 Farmland in the area of Washington State where Gates made his latest purchase is valuable, with prices between $10,000 and $15,000 per acre, above the state average of about $2,000.
 Globally, the Savills Global Farmland Index indicates an 11% compound annual growth rate from 2002 to 2019.
 Farmland funds raised $5.7 billion in 2019 before inflows fell to $2 billion in 2020, according to Preqin data.